Darragoth/Universal-Eurocentric-Alphabet/README.md

 A few langs like Acehnese, Dan (Mande), and Nasu (Loloish) distinguish *four* unrounded back vowels: Y [ɯ], Ұ [ɤ], ⵎ [ʌ], A [ä].
 French *might* distinguish two rounded front vowels in addition to 'u' [y] {Ʉ}: j**eu**ne [ʒœn] (young) vs. j**eû**ne [ʒøn] (fast, verb), which could be denoted {Ɵ} [ø] & {Э} [œ].
 Could be the only one of its kind or just French shenanigans.
 ## Consonants
 ### The Chart
 {H} and {‒} are unique. {H} [h] is best analyzed as the only voiceless approximant.
 Other approximants are always voiced. {H} does **not** have an inherent *place* or *manner* of articulation.
 Some linguists analyze it as a voiceless vowel, whose pronunciation is defined by the surrounding sounds.
-Similarly, the glottal stop, {‒} [ʔ], is simply a suspension before the next sound.
+Similarly, the glottal stop, {‒} [ʔ], is simply a suspension between sounds.
 ### Uncommon phonemes
 Bottom legend letters typeable with the central modifier key (◌̶ ) that adds a strikethrough bar to most base letters.